nodeshift/web-application-reference/docs/front-end/offline.md

 # Offline

-Offline could mean mulitple things in the context of Web Applications and it is important to be prepared for those different scenarios.
+Offline could mean multiple things in the context of Web Applications and it is important to be prepared for those different scenarios.

 * No Network Connectivity - Truly Offline
 * Limited/Spotty Network Connectivity - Also Known as Lie-Fi